daattali/beautiful-jekyll/_posts/2022-10-15-label-filtering-in-github-workflows.md

 contains(github.event.pull_request.labels.*.name, 'your_project_name')
 ```

-And below is that filter within a workflow which publishes a Python package:
+And below is that filter within a workflow which publishes a Python package to PYPI:

 ```yaml
 name: Upload your_project_name package